opencomputeproject/onie/docs/design-spec/switch_hw_requirements.rst

   -----------------------------
   73 Total MACs

-To encode that in the EEPROM, set TLV code 0x24 (MAC #1 Base) to and code 0x2A (Num MACs) to 73.
+To encode that in the EEPROM, set TLV code 0x2A (Num MACs) to 73.

 Maintenance of this EEPROM format specification and allocation of the TLV type codes is handled by the `ONIE Project <http://www.onie.org/>`_.